 The goal of the Janney Elementary Language Program (JELP) is to offer Janney students in kindergarten through 5th grade a program of immersion and experiential language classes in French, Spanish, and Mandarin.
-Classes are designed to be accessible and fun, foster an interest towards other world languages and cultures, and encourage students to feel confident communicating in a functional way in a second language.
+Classes are designed to be accessible and fun, foster an interest in other world languages and cultures, and encourage students to feel confident communicating in a functional way in a second language.

 In an effort to keep all students safe, Janney+ follows the regular school-day nut-free policy for all programming.
 This nut-free policy includes those products that have peanuts and tree nuts in the ingredients list.
 Check for nut products and by-products in foods sent to school.
 Products that list nuts in the ingredients are not permitted.
 Note this nut-free policy extends to all Janney+ camp days, including offsite field trips.